 Gabby Douglas with the help of her family and coaches accomplished something no other American gymnast has accomplished.
 Notice I didn’t say, “no other African-American gymnast”.
 This feat was irrespective of race.
 Not, in the history of America’s involvement in Olympic gymnastics has an athlete, black, white, Latina, or Asian American accomplished what Gabby accomplished.
 She and her network of support deserve to be acknowledged and applauded.
 But this story also shines a beacon of a light on some of the often hidden factors that continue to linger, shame, and impede progress.

 The LA Progressive is a social justice magazine.
-The reason I’ve written this piece and am publishing it here is because at its core, colorism is about unearned advantage and the flip side of the coin — unearned disadvantage.
+The reason I’ve written this piece and am publishing it here is because at its core, colorism is about unearned advantage and the flip side of that coin — unearned disadvantage.
 I don’t mean to imply that the Obama administration appointments didn’t earn their positions.
 I doubt that any one of them could have gotten as far as they have without dedication, intelligence and hard work.
-But I also suspect there were doors opened for them that quite possibly were closed to other blacks through no fault of their own.
+But I also suspect there were doors opened for them that quite possibly were closed to other blacks for reasons that have less to do with merit and more to do with skin complexion, body size, and hair.
 These are important issues to raise.
-When brought out in the open they can lead to discussions that result in greater understanding and, in a perfect world, a more just society.
+When brought out in the open they can lead to discussions that result in greater understanding and, in a perfect world — if handled appropriately, a more just society.

 Publisher, LA Progressive